Dynamic Probabilistic Reliable Broadcast: Witness Oracle

-Next we show a construction of safe locality sensitive hashing for histories ($\hashdef$), a hashing scheme that guarantees high degree of unpredictability and also similar outputs for similar histories.
+Next, we show a construction of a safe stream local hashing for histories ($\hashdef$), a hashing scheme that guarantees high degree of unpredictability and also similar outputs for similar histories.
 Later we show how $\hashdef$ can be used for witness selection.